 NOTE: Never operate the spa without filter in place.
 If done, damage will result to pumps and other components.
 We recommend having an extra filter to install when cleaning the filter.

 - 1.)
 Turn power off to the spa. - 2.)
-Remove any large or floating debris from the filter area. - 3.)
-Remove the gray top assembly by gently lifting up while rotating.
-This will release the top.
-(See figure 1).
-Lift up and remove the screen assembly (see figure 2).
-This will allow access to the filter cartridge.
-The filter cartridge can be lifted straight up and removed for replacement or cleaning.
+Remove any large or floating debris from the filter area. - Remove the filter.
+Filter should be periodically rinsed and soaked in a cartridge cleaner.
+Follow cartridge cleaner instructions.